Federal Disaster Assistance Available for April Flooding

 The declaration provides an important opportunity for residents to receive assistance with disasterrelated losses that may not be covered by insurance.

 City of Kalamazoo Emergency Management is currently working closely with the Michigan State Police Emergency Management and Homeland Security Division (MSP/EMHSD), FEMA, the U.S. Small Business Administration, and surrounding county emergency management agencies to establish a local Disaster Recovery Center/Disaster Loan Outreach Center where residents can receive in-person assistance with both FEMA and SBA applications.
+More information is provided at the bottom of this page.

 Individuals living in Kalamazoo County whose primary residence or personal property sustained damage from the April flooding may apply for FEMA Individual Assistance online at DisasterAssistance.gov or by calling 1-800-621-3362.
 Residents may also download the FEMA mobile application to begin the application process.